And how it’s like painting a fence.

 6. Show off your writing.
-For more than a year LinkedIn has offered the Publish a post feature which allows you to publish a post on LinkedIn.
+For more than three years LinkedIn has offered the a feature which allows you to publish a post on LinkedIn.
 If you enjoy writing and feel you’re a good writer, show off your expertise and writing style.

-One of the posts I’m particularly proud of is 8 major job-search changes for older workers.
-I have published over 80 posts on LinkedIn.
+To date, I have published over 149 posts on LinkedIn.
 Obviously I enjoy writing.
 You can also be featured in Pulse, providing you receive enough “Likes” and views of your posts.

 7. Have fun with Media.
 Make use of the Media feature—found in Summary, Experience, and Education—to show off PowerPoint presentations, links to your website or blog, example of your greatest photos of urban blight, or YouTube videos.